-- Affably Evil: Unfailingly polite and courteous to both friends and foes alike, casually tries to remind Rock of his Mysterious Past.
+- Affably Evil: Unfailingly polite and courteous to both friends and foes alike, casually tries to remind Mega Man of his Mysterious Past.
 Treats plans for universal chaos and mass genocide like minor gimmicks to pass the time.

 - Captain Ersatz: Juno reminds some players of Xelloss from the Slayers series, from the perpetually closed eyes to the creepy carefree smile.
 Both characters are also voiced by Akira Ishida.

 - Eyes Always Shut: That said, they do change shape with his expressions when closed.